Marcio Lassiter

 Marcio Tsongo Sandio Eshabarr Lassiter (born May 16, 1987) is a Filipino-American professional basketball player for the San Miguel Beermen of the Philippine Basketball Association (PBA).
 He had a stint with the Philippine national basketball team, the Smart Gilas.
 Considered the best all-around sharpshooter in the PBA when Smart Gilas played as a guest team in the league, Lassiter plays the swingman position.
 He graduated and played college basketball for Cal State Fullerton.

 High school career

-Multi-talented performer for the George Washington High Eagles and Coach Jeremy Lee in San Francisco.
-He is a four-year varsity letterman who earned All-Academic Athletic Association honors three times.
+Lassiter played for the George Washington High Eagles and Coach Jeremy Lee in San Francisco.
+He was a four-year varsity letterman who earned All-Academic Athletic Association honors three times.
 He also was all-district as a senior as a power forward and center and all-city as a sophomore and junior as a shooting guard.
-As a senior averaged 20 points and 9 rebounds.
-He turned down a walk on offer to University of San Francisco to continue his basketball career at the community college level.
+As a senior, he averaged 20 points and 9 rebounds.
+He turned down a walk-on offer at the University of San Francisco to continue his basketball career at the community college level.